che-incubator/chectl/README.md

   --os-oauth                                   Enable use of OpenShift credentials to log into Che

-  --plugin-registry-url=plugin-registry-url    [default: https://che-plugin-registry.openshift.io/v3] The URL of the
+  --plugin-registry-url=plugin-registry-url    The URL of the external plugin registry.
-                                               plugin registry.

   --self-signed-cert                           Authorize usage of self signed certificates for encryption
 ```